Albert0i/DAO/README.md

 };
 ```

-By dint of ORM, all functions are just *one* line of code, simply returning from a ORM call.
+By dint of ORM, all functions are just *one* line of code, simply return an ORM call.

 Change `DAO_DATASTORE` parameter to `mysql` in `.env`.
 And test with:
 ```